 "Stop," I said.
 "I want to speak to someone who can answer life's biggest questions.
 Send to me the most knowledgeable person in the Universe."

-The bionic man slowly faded and in his place there appeared someone instantly familiar to me and yet I was stunned to see her.
+The bionic man slowly faded, and in his place appeared someone instantly familiar to me, yet I was stunned to see her.
 No, it wasn't Ms. Wonder.
-It was the one known as Death.
-You probably remember Her from a recent post entitled It's A Good Day to Die.
+It was Death himself.
+You probably remember her from a recent post entitled It's A Good Day to Die.
+You can look it up if you need to; we have plenty of time.

-"I am impressed," She said.
+"I am impressed," she said.
 "This has never happened before.
-But I have urgent business so tell me why you summoned me, and make it quick."
+But I have urgent business to attend, so tell me why you summoned me, and make it quick."

-"You made a joke, I think," She said.
+"You made a joke, I think," she said.
 "A joke, yes?
-I am hoping to get better at detecting humor."
+I am hoping to get better at detecting humor in mortals.
+My most recent encounter was with Sinatra."

 "Yes, The Chairman," She said.
-"When we met, he asked if it meant he wasn't Chairman any longer."
+"When we met, he asked if it meant he was no longer Chairman."

 "Did you laugh?"

-"No, I don't experience emotions like humans but I find it interesting that some people make the most of any situation, even when they are powerless."
+"No, I do not experience emotions like humans, but I find it interesting that some people find humor in any situation, even when they are powerless."

-"Well, I'm sure you will come up to speed quickly and, when you think about it, there's no hurry is there?
+"Well, I'm sure you'll come up to speed quickly and, when you think about it, there's no hurry, is there?
 You have plenty of time to work on that."

 "But you have a question," She said.
 "Let us do this so that I may get back to my duties."

-"It is good to be of service," She said and for the first time, don't ask me why, I sensed that her existence might be a lonely one.
-But She had mentioned being busy so there was no time to go into it.
+"It is good to be of service," She said, and for the first time, don't ask me why, I sensed that her existence might be a lonely one.

-"The remaining question is about some memories I had as a child.
-I remembered a life that was not mine but was not entirely foreign to me.
+"The remaining question is about childhood memories.
+I remembered a life that was not mine and yet wasn't entirely foreign to me.
 Memories of a previous life."

 "Atlantis," She said.